Run EPM from Python#

 modeltype

-Solver type:
+Solver formulation:

-MIP = default
+MIP = default mixed-integer run

 4. Specifying Optional Arguments for your Run#